 We were a pivotal member in the "Expect More.
-Achieve More." coalition to protect Common Core State Standards in the legislature in 2014.
+Achieve More." coalition to protect high standards for Tennessee children in the legislature in 2014.
 Please see a complete report of our legislative work here[AT1] .

 - Stand Memphis endorsed and campaigned in 2012 for the new Unified School Board in Shelby County.
 Members phone banked, canvassed, and poll-worked, reaching out to 30,000 likely voters and successfully won 4 out of the 7 seats, with all endorsed candidates becoming members.

 - Stand Nashville also had success in school board campaigns, winning two seats in 2010 and winning another two in 2012.

 We saved 42 pre-K classrooms from closure with a 2,000 petition signatures that we collected in two weeks both on the ground and online.
 In addition, with the help of 20 pre-K providers, their teachers, their parents, and our members, we were able to sway the Shelby County School Board to preserve the pre-k classrooms, benefitting 840 children.

 We helped in the campaign for a property tax increase in Memphis.
 The tax gained 20 million dollars for the school system, but more importantly, it afforded the school system the ability to make no additional cuts to its proposed budget- cuts that would have directly affected students and teachers.
 We were able to swing a critical vote from Commissioner Ford with 122 phone calls to his office, and we were credited with him changing his vote.

 - 122 phone calls and voicemails to Commissioner Ford and Commissioner Harvey